Techniek-Nederland/techniek-nederland-formulieren/_sources/tutorials/get_products.rst.txt

         "values": [
             {
                 "active": false,
-                "code": "Warmteopwekkers",
+                "code": "Gasgestookte Stralingsverwarmring",
-                "count": 239
+                "count": 40
-            }
+            },
+            ...
         ]
       }

-   :reqheader Authorization: OAuth token to authenticate :<json object filters: A set of filters.
+   :reqheader Authorization: OAuth token to authenticate
+   :query string Field: The field you want to retrieve filters for.
+Choices are Category, Brand, Model and Version.
+   :query object Filters: A set of filters.
 Please see `2BA Swagger <https://apix.beta.2ba.nl/swagger/index.html>`_ for a full list of filters.
-Always include the Tags!